ste-script/list-sync/README.md

 ### Use Cases

-- Human interaction is primarily through configuration and monitoring
-- System runs continuously, capturing database changes in real-time
-- Data is stored in Kafka topics and can be consumed ad written to CSV files
-- Multiple consumers can process the same data stream independently
+The system is designed to facilitate human engagement predominantly through configuration management and real-time monitoring operations.
+It operates in a persistent, uninterrupted mode, employing real-time detection mechanisms to capture incremental modifications within the source database.
+Captured data streams are persistently stored within Kafka topics, a distributed event streaming platform, which facilitates subsequent consumption and programmatic exportation into CSV formatted files for analytical or archival purposes.
+The architecture inherently supports concurrent data processing, enabling multiple downstream consumers to independently access and manipulate identical data streams without operational interference, thereby promoting scalable and parallelized workflow integration.
 ## Requirements

 ### Functional Requirements